SixArm/tmux-start/README.md

   * Create a new session with name "mysesssion".

-  * Create a window name "mywindow1".

-  * Send the keys "ls" followed by a return;
-    this command lists the files in the directory.

-  * Create a window name "mywindow2".
+  * Create a window name "mywindow".

-  * Send the keys "date" followed by a return;
+  * Send the window keys "top" followed by a return, in order to run the "top" command.
-    this command shows the current date and time.

-## What this does
+## How this works

-If the session name already exists, then attach and exit.
+If the session name already exists:

+  * Attach to it then exit.

+If there's a next arg:

-Create a new session with a session name by using the first arg, and create each window and its keys by using the rest of the args.
+  * Create a session name by using the arg.

-Finally, select the first window, because its our preference.
+If there's a next arg:

+  * Create a window name by using the arg.

+If there's a next arg:

+  * Send window keys by using the arg.

+If there's a next arg:

+  * Repeat the steps to create a window name and window keys.

+Finally:

+  * Select the first window in order to make it visible.

 ## Install